EEYoussef/Portfolio/README.md

 The website consists of

 #### Target Audience:
-The target audience are potential employer or recruiter.
+The target audience are potential employer,hiring manager or a recruiter who will use the webpage to evalute me as a job candidate.
 #### Host:
 The project is hosted in netlify
 ##### https://eman-youssef.netlify.app/